Lakota language: Lakota Language Education Program (LLEAP)

 In 2011, Sitting Bull College (Fort Yates, North Dakota, Standing Rock) and the University of South Dakota began degree programs to create effective Lakota language teachers.
 By earning a Bachelor of Arts in education at the University of South Dakota or a Bachelor of Science in education at Sitting Bull College, students can major in "Lakota Language Teaching and Learning" as part of the Lakota Language Education Action Program, or LLEAP.

 LLEAP is a four-year program designed to create at least 30 new Lakota language teachers by 2014, and was funded by $2.4 million in grants from the U.S. Department of Education.
 At the end of the initial phase, SBC and USD will permanently offer the Lakota Language Teaching and Learning degree as part of their regular undergraduate Education curriculum.
 The current LLEAP students' tuition and expenses are covered by the grant from the U.S. Department of Education.
 LLEAP is the first program of its kind, offering courses to create effective teachers in order to save a Native American language from going extinct, and potentially educate the 120,000 prospective Lakota speakers in the 21st century.

 Government support

 In 1990, Senator Daniel Inouye (D-HI) sponsored the Native American Languages Act in order to preserve, protect, and promote the rights and freedoms of Native people in America to practice, develop and conduct business in their native language.
 This law, which took effect on October 30, 1990, reversed over 200 years of American policy that would have otherwise eliminated the indigenous languages of the United States.
 This legislation gave support to tribal efforts to fund language education programs.

+Media initiatives

+In 2024, a Lakota dub of the 2012 superhero movie The Avengers was released on the Disney+ platform, coordinated by the Standing Rock Sioux Tribe Councilman-at-Large Cyril Archambault and language teacher Eugene "Ray" Taken Alive; plans for the dub kickstarted after Ray's family become close acquaintances with Mark Ruffalo following his involvement and presence in the 2016 Dakota Access Pipeline protests.
+Ruffalo himself reprises for the dub, along with others of the main Avengers cast, with language tutoring by the Lakota team.